IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 ### 1. Preparation of the servers

 - **(Required)** A Linux server, the machine that runs Ansible.
-    - RHEL8 is the operation system version we tested
-    - Ansible == 2.9
     - RHEL8/9 is the operating system version we tested
     - Ansible == 2.14/2.15
     - This server **must not** be any of the IBM Cloud Infrastructure Center nodes